AikidoSec/firewall-dotnet/README.md

 ### .NET Core

 Ensure that your project runs on .NET Core 6, 7, 8, 9 or 10.
+Additionally, your application must use endpoint routing (`UseRouting`) so Zen Firewall can resolve route information correctly.
+Legacy routing middleware such as `UseMvc` is not supported.
+See the ASP.NET Core migration guide [here](https://learn.microsoft.com/en-us/aspnet/core/migration/22-to-30).

 - Install the package from NuGet: